Valve Springs in your engine, have a very basic job, but how they do it is very important.

-The main function of valve springs is, to keep the valves closed to build up engine compression.
-The second function is, to maintain specific pressure, on all moving parts to follow the camshaft lobe.
+The main function of valve springs, is to keep the valves closed, to build up engine compression.
+The second function, is to maintain specific pressure, on all moving parts to follow the camshaft lobe.

 So, the camshaft, pushrods, lifters and rocker arms, do all the work, in opening the valves.
 But, when their job is done, the valve springs take over, to make sure the valves keep closed.